 Tim Scott biography

-Tim Scott was born on September 19, 1965, in Charleston, South Carolina.
+Tim Scott was born on September 19, 1965, in North Charleston, South Carolina.
 Scott was elected to the Charleston County Council in 1995, serving for 13 years.
 In 2008, he was elected to the South Carolina House of Representatives.
-Two years later, he won a seat in South Carolina's 1st Congressional District.
-In 2012, Scott won a seat in the U.S. Senate, replacing Junior Senator Jim DeMint.
+Two years later, he won a seat in the U.S. House of Representatives, where he represented South Carolina's first Congressional District.
+In 2012, Scott won a seat in the U.S. Senate (replacing Junior Senator Jim DeMint), becoming the first southern African-American senator since the late 1800s, the first African American in the Senate since 1979 and only the seventh black senator.

 Scott took his first stab at politics in 1995, when he ran for Charleston County Council and won.
 He went on to serve as a councilman for more than a decade, leaving his post in 2009 after winning election to the South Carolina House of Representatives.
 Early into his service as a state representative, Scott was appointed chairman of the House Whip and the Freshman Caucus.